PeterWone/Antipodean/spike/Farewell.md

 Trixie raised her flute and Sophia matched her, saying "You're not getting away that easily, you old bastard.
 I'll see you in hell!"

 They refilled and sipped, more than once.
 Somehow the bottle was empty and they retired.

+---

-When the sun finally rose it burned away the mountain mist and welcomed them to a brand new day.
+When the sun finally rose, it burned away the mountain mist and welcomed them to a brand new day.
 Sophia groaned and activated her nanites, which was the best kind of cheating.
 It certainly made his memory golden.
 She heard his voice and chuffed: "You _could_ just have a glass of water.
 But hey, why not."

 They stumbled out into the centre of the longhouse, blessing whatever saints had already cleared away the festivities.
 Eric was there, nursing a water and a hair of the dog.
 He looked a little the worse for wear, but hadn't let that stop him from setting up the boiler espresso he and Forest had built from an old pressure cooker and a group head assembly.